corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 ```

 {{< note >}}
 Make sure to use Corda gradle plugin version 5.0.10 or above.
-If you do not specify the sshd port number for a node, it will use the default value `2222`.
+If you do not specify the `sshd` port number for a node, it will use the default value `2222`.
+Please run the `docker ps` command to check the allocated port on your host that maps to this port.
 {{< /note >}}

 The Docker image associated with each node can be configured in the `Dockerform` task.
 This will initialise *every* node in the `Dockerform` task with the specified Docker image.
 If you need nodes with different Docker images, you can edit the `docker-compose.yml` file with your preferred image.